-- 1. Collective Hobbies (4 items from one hobby, must be made by exhibitor) - 2.
-Collective Hobbies (4 items from one hobby, purchased or collected)
+- 1. Collective Hobbies with a 3x5 card explaining their hobby (4 items from one hobby, must be made by exhibitor) - 2.
+Collective Hobbies with a 3x5 card explaining their hobby (4 items from one hobby, purchased or collected)

 CLASS 9 - RECYCLING PREMIUMS